isaacnmm/pestpolicy-hugo2XX/content/posts/do-sugar-ants-bite/index.md

 If this happens, relieve the inflammatory effect of the bite and any itchiness the same way you would with any other common insect bite: disinfect with an antibacterial ointment and apply ice, hydrocotisone or antibiotic cream to the affected area until the swelling decreases.

-In the unlikely event that the discomfort persists and the small pimple
-- like bite swells into a blister, and/or you begin to experience breathing difficulty or lightheadedness, contact a medical health professional.
+In the unlikely event that the discomfort persists and the small pimple-like bite swells into a blister, and/or you begin to experience breathing difficulty or lightheadedness, contact a medical health professional.

 ##  How to Get Rid Of Sugar Ants?

-So, here's how to [get rid of sugar ants](https://pestpolicy.com/how
-- to
-- get
-- rid
-- of
-- sugar
-- ants/).But for a summary, you'll need to clean up, use natural ant control solutions
-- including diatomaceous earth (DE), peppermint oil, mint plants or eventually call your trusted exterminator.
+So, here's how to [get rid of sugar ants](https://pestpolicy.com/how-to-get-rid-of-sugar-ants/).But for a summary, you'll need to clean up, use natural ant control solutions - including diatomaceous earth (DE), peppermint oil, mint plants or eventually call your trusted exterminator.

 ###  1. Clean Up Food Debris and Dirt